michaeldymock25/michaeldymock25.github.io/talks.md

 [Lessons learned from designing COVID-19 vaccine trials in an evolving vaccine policy landscape](/assets/ICTMC_2024_slides.pdf) presented at the International Clinical Trials Methodology Conference in 2024

-[Advice to Medical Students: A Statistical Sermon](/assets/STRIVE_2024_slides.pdf) presented at a workshop for the Student Research Initiative Western Australia in 2024
+[Advice to Medical Students: A Statistical Sermon](/assets/STRIVE_2024_slides.pdf) presented at workshops for the Student Research Initiative Western Australia in 2024 and 2025

 [A novel decision-making framework for Bayesian adaptive trial designs](/assets/ASC_2023_slides.pdf) presented at the Australian Statistical Conference in 2023